dmkskd/sql-shader/docs/adding_a_new_engine.md

 ## 3. The Shaders File (`my_new_engine_shaders.js`)

 This file is responsible for defining the shaders available for your engine.
-It must export two things:

-1.  **`SHADERS`**: An array of shader objects.
-Each object should have a `name` and either the full `sql` content or a `path` to the `.sql` file.
-2.  **`loadShaderContent(shader)`**: An async function that takes a shader object and returns its SQL content.
-If the shader is file-based, this function should use `fetch` to load it.
+To simplify this process and avoid code duplication, you should use the `ShaderLoader` utility class.

+Your shaders file should do the following:
+1. Import `ShaderLoader` from `../shader_loader.js`.
+2. Define an array of paths to your engine's `.sql` files.
+3. Instantiate the `ShaderLoader` with this array.
+4. Export `SHADERS` and `loadShaderContent` from the loader instance.

+See `engines/duckdb_wasm/duckdb_wasm_shaders.js` for a clear example.

 ## 4. Integration